-- 1. Unless you are a very devoted grower, avoid species that present special challenges: temperamental fruiters (lychees, annonas), poorly-adapted temperate-climate or dry-climate fruits (stone fruits, pomegranates, apples), pest and disease-prone species (citrus, guava, peaches), freeze-intolerant species (jakfruit, coconuts, soursop, ...).
+- 1. Unless you are a very devoted grower, and have lots of space, avoid species that present special challenges: temperamental fruiters (lychees, annonas), poorly-adapted temperate-climate or dry-climate fruits (stone fruits, pomegranates, apples), pest and disease-prone species (citrus, guava, peaches), freeze-intolerant species (jakfruit, coconuts, soursop, ...).
 Grow the easy fruits! - 2.
-Remove fruit from young grafted trees, so they can spend their energy growing, not making a few fruit. - 3.
+Remove fruit from young grafted trees, so they can spend their energy growing, not making a few mediocre fruits. - 3.
 Plant on mounds -----> - 4.
-Free and perhaps prune the roots when you plant. - 5.
+When planting trees that are in containers, free and perhaps prune the roots. - 5.
 Invest in automatic irrigation if you possibly can.